oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/10-upg-cdb-flashback/upg-cdb-flashback.md

 * Upgrade entire CDB
 * Restore CDB

+### Prerequisites

+None.

+This lab is independent and self-contained.
+You can execute it at any time and in any order.

 ## Task 1: Prepare your environment

 You start by checking the *CDB19* database.